 While English is the official language of Walt Disney World, it does not mean you have to be fluent to have a great time.
 There are thousands of international guests visiting Walt Disney World every day.

 Maps are available at Guest Services, and usually at the park entrance, in Spanish, French, German, Portuguese and Japanese.
 The majority of restaurants will also have menus in different languages available.

 Many cast members speak more than 1 language.
 Those who are bilingual have a tag on their badge to indicate what languages they speak.
 However, it worth noting that many international cast members are not currently working at the resort.

 Can’t keep away from the office or have some urgent unexpected business?

 There are business centers inside the conference centers of Disney Convention Hotels.
-You do not have to be guest of the resort to use facilities and services include computers, photocopying, posting and other office services.
+You do not have to be a guest of the resort to use facilities and services include computers, photocopying, posting, and other office services.

 Rioch Business Centers are located at the following resorts: